Citrine (programming language)

-Citrine is a general-purpose programming language for Cross-platform (multi-platform) operating systems.
+Citrine is a general-purpose programming language for various operating systems.
 It focuses on readability and maintainability.
 Readability is achieved by syntactic and conceptual minimalism.
 The language is heavily inspired by Smalltalk and Self but has some very distinctive features.
 Like Smalltalk, Citrine treats everything as an object and focuses on sending messages to these objects.
-However unlike Smalltalk, Citrine lacks the concept of a class.
+However, unlike Smalltalk, Citrine lacks the concept of a class.
 In this regard, Citrine is more like Self and JavaScript because it uses prototypes.
-The combination of Smalltalk like messages and prototypes is what makes Citrine unique.
+The combination of Smalltalk-like messages and prototypes is what makes Citrine unique.

-As of the 0.7 version Citrine has focused on supporting native human languages instead of just English to help people reduce the number of bugs because of confusion and misunderstanding due to language barriers.
-As such Citrine 0.7 and higher feature a translator to translate between human languages.
+Since version 0.7, Citrine has focused on using forms based on various natural languages instead of just English, improving usability for users of other languages, thereby reducing programming effort and incidence of bugs.
+As such, Citrine 0.7 and later include a feature to transform code between natural languages.

 Syntax

-Citrine has a very limited syntax and it's very closely related to Smalltalk.
-Everything in Citrine is an object, there are 5 literals:
+Citrine has a very limited syntax very closely related to Smalltalk.
+Everything in Citrine is an object.
+There are 5 literals: